How To Create Your Personal

 Do Not Rub!
 Rubbing and tugging facial skin can create bags and lead to wrinkles over time.

-Some people like to use a toner in between washing and moisturizing.
+Some people like to use toner in between washing and moisturizing.

 The benefits of toners in facial skincare are often debated on skincare blogs, probably because the word "toner" means different things to different people.
-Some people love them while others have never used them.
+For us older folks, the word “toner” brings to mind the alcohol-based stinging astringents from the ’80s that we used to dry up oily skin.
+That's not what a toner should be.

 Learn More Blog: How to Use Organic Facial Herbs